q-flux/SOEN341/README.md

 # Project status

-Currently, we are creating a user story for the project and breaking  it down to individual tasks.
-The documentation of the meeting will be found under WIKI.
+Currently, we are creating a user story for the project and breaking  it down to individual tasks!